yanivyacoby/a-guide-to-your-phd/index.md

 2. Understanding and managing your relationship with your advisor
 3. Creating a more supportive and healthier community

+**Who is this workshop for?**

+We especially encourage first-year PhD students in SEAS to come.
+All PhD students are welcome!

 **Who is organizing this workshop?**

 Current PhD students, staff, and faculty who deeply care about